-The Hattie Project is my ongoing transcription of the Great Plains diaries of my great-aunt Hattie, who wrote daily (yes, literally, every single day) from 1920-1957.
-The adventure began as a family project and has grown into something bigger, a passion project that is taking shape as the book that only I can write.
+The Hattie Diaries are my ongoing transcription of the Great Plains diaries of my great-aunt Hattie, who wrote daily (yes, literally, every single day) from 1920-1957.

-I occasionally share some of the Hattie Project in the form of Flash Narratives, short flash piece that are sometimes creative non-fiction, sometimes historical fiction, but always based on Hattie’s words and life.
+These Flash Narratives—very short, self-contained pieces of creative non-fiction—are based on Hattie’s words and life.
 Most of the flash narratives here are no longer than 500 words:

 - Eve of January 16, 1918: Sleeping with the Storm